← All Use Cases

 It runs deterministically.

-a checklist of required data points for a specific filing (e.g., MD&A figures, segment data, executive compensation table inputs, shareholder information, ESG metrics).
+A checklist of required data points for a specific filing (e.g., MD&A figures, segment data, executive compensation table inputs, shareholder information, ESG metrics).

 Aggregates the extracted and validated data into a centralized location or directly populates predefined templates, ensuring data is in the correct format required for the filing.

-a) Identifies missing data points, data that fails validation checks, or significant variances that require human investigation. b) Generates an exception report for the IR team and other stakeholders
+1. Identifies missing data points, data that fails validation checks, or significant variances that require human investigation.

 The agent is a versatile data aggregator that uses the best connection method for each source system: